Proskauer Rose

-International

-Proskauer's London office is the firm's largest location outside of the United States.
-In 2013, Chambers UK ranked its private equity group as one of the "best in the UK."
-The office also has highly rated tax, finance, and corporate practice groups.
-The firm's Paris office is known internationally for its labor and employment law practice, along with its competition and antitrust, merger control, EU common market law, and corporate law groups.

-The firm's offices in China, located in Beijing and Hong Kong, are known for their work in sports law (e.g., NBA China), financing, mergers & acquisitions, reorganizations, going-private transactions, and structured finance, which often include cross border elements.

-The firm's Latin American presence is centered in São Paulo, Brazil.
-The firm's Latin America practice is highly regarded, representing clients, such as Banco Itaú-BBA, Banco Votorantim, WestLB, Banco Santander, Votorantim Group, CSN, the Abril Group, and TV Band.
-The Latin American team notably represented Banco BTG Pactual US Capital Corp. (and other underwriters) in the establishment by Banco BTG Pactual S.A. of a $3 billion Global Medium Term Note Program and issue of $500 million senior notes with BTG Pactual US Capital Corp. as arranger and BTG Pactual US Capital Corp., JP Morgan and Bradesco BBI as underwriters, as well as Iochpe-Maxion, a publicly traded Brazilian auto parts and railway equipment manufacturer, in the acquisition of Michigan-based Hayes Lemmerz International, Inc. for approximately $725 million.

-Proskauer's pro bono efforts in Iraq serves as an example of the firm's international efforts to assist Iraqi and other families, who are threatened as a result of their association with American and coalition forces, to find safety in the United States.
+The firm has served as outside counsel for major professional sports leagues, including the National Basketball Association and the National Hockey League.

 History

 Throughout its history, the firm's headquarters has been located in the area of Times Square, in midtown Manhattan, where it grew from fewer than a dozen lawyers originally to nearly 800.
 A full-service practice, it is currently among the ten largest law firms in New York City.

-William R. Rose started the firm that is now Proskauer Rose when, at 21 years of age, he opened a law firm on Broadway in Downtown Manhattan in 1875.
+William R. Rose started the firm that is now Proskauer when, at 21 years of age, he opened a law firm on Broadway in Downtown Manhattan in 1875.
 In 1907, Rose promoted associate Benjamin Paskus to partner and renamed the firm Rose & Paskus.
 Rose & Paskus was one of the first firms to develop a specialized tax practice after the passage of the Sixteenth Amendment to the United States Constitution in 1913.
 In 1930, Judge Joseph M. Proskauer resigned his position on New York's Appellate Division to join the firm, which was then renamed Proskauer, Rose & Paskus.
 The firm shortened its name to Proskauer Rose in 1997.